 Some solar salt softeners come in crystal form, whereas others can be found as rock salt.
-The rock salt is often less expensive and a viable options for homeowners on a budget.
-One drawback is that the rocksalt contains notable amounts of calcium sulfate, which does not dissolve in water.
+The rock salt is often less expensive and a viable option for homeowners on a budget.
+One drawback is that the rock salt contains notable amounts of calcium sulfate, which does not dissolve in water.
 This can lead to buildup, require regular maintenance checks.

-Unless your softener system specifically calls for block salt, you do not want to use this in your system.
+Unless your softener system specifically calls for water softener block salt, you do not want to use this in your system.